 I grew up in Massachusetts in a small city by the sea.
 Even in my early age, I loved to write story after story, and around 5th grade I started writing my first novel.
 I remember realizing that it was very difficult to finish writing a “real” book at 10 years old because I simply did not know enough about life.

 From a very young age, I also loved to flip around my house.
 Afraid I’d get hurt, my mother signed me up for gymnastics lessons, and the rest was history.
 I began coaching at the age of 16 between school and 3 hours of practice each day.
-There was something about working with kids that felt familiar to me, and nothing gave me more joy than sharing my love of flipping with them.
+There was something about working with kids that felt familiar to me, and nothing gave me more joy than sharing my love of flipping.

 Deep down, I knew it was important to also pursue my life-long dream of writing books…

-I guess you can say I’ve always had a strong sense of intuition regarding where I wanted to go in life, a strange obsession with “destiny,” and the idea that nothing in life was random, even the littlest pieces.
+I guess you can say I’ve always had a strong sense of intuition regarding where I needed to go in life, a strange obsession with “destiny,” and the idea that nothing in life was random, even the littlest pieces.
 My path eventually led me to Rhode Island College in Providence where I worked toward my Bachelors Degree in English/Creative Writing, while also competing on their gymnastics team.
 It was there that I won an award for a collection of my short stories, reminding me I was on the right track.

 Driven by a yearning for warmer weather and palm trees, I moved west to earn my Master of Fine Arts in Creative Writing at Chapman University in Southern California.
 During my journey across coasts, I received insight for my novel through a series of synchronistic events and went on to complete Illusion of an Ending for my Thesis.
 During that time, I also wrote my children’s book, Tina Tumbles, inspired by my childhood and many of the young gymnasts I coached throughout the years.

 After meeting my husband, Jesse, I moved to San Diego, where my heart will live forever.
 I very much enjoy the outdoors, basking in the beauty of nature– whether it be hiking, biking, throwing frisbee or playing on the beach.
-I hope to coach and do gymnastics until I’m old and gray, and I love to write anything from poetry, to children’s books, to blog posts, to novels for all ages…
+I hope to do gymnastics until I’m old and gray, and I love to write anything from poetry, to children’s books, to blog posts, to novels for all ages…

 Writing is more than just a passion for me.
 It’s a calling, a life purpose, a soul-driven journey.
 I write stories which inspire, uplift, and delve into our Divine purpose for being—books which allow people of all ages to see the world in a different way.